-GENERAL COURSE GEMAE (LIST B)
+GENERAL COURSE GTMAE (LIST B)

-The Mathematics Essentials General course focuses on using mathematics effectively, efficiently and critically to make informed decisions.
+The Mathematics Essential General course focuses on enabling students to use mathematics effectively, efficiently and critically to make informed decisions in their daily lives.
 It provides students with the mathematical knowledge, skills and understanding to solve problems in real contexts for a range of workplace, personal, further learning and community settings.
-This course provides the opportunity for students to prepare for postschool options of employment and further training.
+This course offers students the opportunity to prepare for post-school options of employment and further training.